-As a Filipino-American, I live between walls, messily spread between the bordered identities that contain me.
-It is an experience which demands a name and begs for a voice.
-Though the constitutive mechanisms of common sense, disciplines and categories complexly provide clarity in meaning (and in this sense, belonging), its inflexibility and rigidity sometimes hinder the possibility for imagination and change.
+People are different and our understandings of the world are shaped by those differences in location, identity, culture.
+As a queer, second-generation Filipino-American, I live between walls, messily spread between the bordered identities that contain me.
+It is an experience that demands a name and begs for a voice.
+Though the constitutive mechanisms of common sense, disciplines, and categories complexly provide clarity in meaning (and in this sense, belonging), its inflexibility and rigidity sometimes hinder the possibility for imagination and change.

-When I discover nameless ideas still waiting to be named and voiceless inventions still waiting to be voiced, I am reminded of the hyphen, which is core to who I am.
+When I discover nameless ideas, feelings or things still waiting to be named and voiceless inventions still waiting to be voiced, I am reminded of the hyphen, which is core to who I am.
 The hyphen represents the in-between that doesn’t fit within the frame imbued with naturalness.
-Not inside or outside of the frame, but one foot in, one foot out, eclipsed in hyphenation.
-History, alongside my experiences, tells me to locate the hyphenations, hybridities and connotations lurking in the indeterminate partially shaded penumbrae of natural common sense.
-This is what inspires all that I do: to give voice to the voiceless, to name what has not been named or named incorrectly, and to shine a light on the hazy trail of conjunctures that our fixed meanings leave behind.
+Not inside or outside of the frame, but rather one foot in, one foot out, eclipsed in hyphenation.
+History, alongside my experiences, tells me to locate the hyphenations, hybridities and queer slants lurking in the indeterminate partially shaded penumbrae of natural common sense.
+This is what inspires my creative work: to give voice to the voiceless, to name what has not been named correctly if at all, and to shine a light on the hazy trail of people, ideas and things that our fixed meanings leave behind in the margins.

-With these twist and turns of life shaping the conditions of my own belonging, my music is at the heart of how I relate to others as a queer Filipino American singer songwriter crafting unspoken narratives through music, as a community organizer supporting my community in the Filipino diaspora through their struggles of displacement and dislocation, and as a communication researcher seeking to understand the circulations and articulations of meaning.
+In thinking about the conditions of my being, becoming, and belonging, I have since then found my music to be at the heart of how I relate to others as a queer Filipino American singer-songwriter crafting unspoken narratives through music, but also as an activist supporting my community in the Filipino diaspora through their struggles of displacement and dislocation and as a communication researcher seeking to understand how the world is made to mean.

-As the latest addition to my creative pursuits, Apollo’s Refuge grew from the aching anxieties, angst and agony of 2020.
-Immersed in a festering sadness, I was reminded of Audre Lorde’s essay Poetry is Not a Luxury, in which she says, “Poetry is the way we help give name to the nameless so it can be thought.”
+As the second addition to my creative pursuits, Apollo’s Refuge grew from the aching anxieties, angst, and agony of 2020.
+Immersed in a deep sadness, I was reminded of Audre Lorde’s essay Poetry is Not a Luxury, in which she says, “Poetry is the way we help give name to the nameless so it can be thought.”
 Songwriting is similarly an introspective medium through which I craft combinations of the old and forgotten to open reimagined ways of seeing the world.
-It is an affective way of creatively resisting what is, embracing instinct and creating a vocabulary for the heartbreak many of us know too well.
+It is an affective way of creatively resisting what is, embracing instinct, and creating a vocabulary for the heartbreak many of us know too well.
 Initially, I carved an isolated island for myself to close out the terrible pandemic plastered in pandemonium.
-But as I peered beyond my refuge of reflection, I was compelled to compose after witnessing the moving response of protestors taking to the streets for the Black Lives Matter movement despite the risks it posed to their well being.
-It made me think, perhaps, rather than reserving the safety my music offers me, I should bravely share because everyone deserves a safe place to land.
+But as I peered beyond my refuge of reflection, I was compelled to compose after witnessing the moving response of protestors taking to the streets for the Black Lives Matter movement despite the risks it posed to their well-being.
+It made me think, perhaps, rather than reserving the safety my music offers me, I should bravely share because everyone needs a safe place to land.
 With this belief, I set out to write and compose new music.

-I turned inward to find a way to move past my personal fears brought on by the pandemic, our current government, and the racial injustices that continue to plague our lives.
+I turned inward to find a way to move past my personal fears brought on by the pandemic, the failures of capitalism and nation-states, and the racial injustices that continue to plague our lives.
 And I returned to music which has always been that source of solace for me and decided to build a collaborative musical refuge for those who feel lost, afraid, or in need of a place to rest in these times of chaos.
-Conjuring allegories of Greek mythology, I composed love letters for you, my friends, family, colleagues, acquaintances, strangers, past lovers, and all those in between.
-The stories I articulate through my songwriting is designed to offer avenues of connection, a place for refuge and glimpses of hope.
-Invoking imagery of water, islands, and ships, I sing to tell the stories of how my experiences, vulnerabilities and insecurities as a queer person of color have inspired me to be more compassionate, empathetic and loving, all of which I hope to extend to you as a way to relate, find refuge and remind you that we’re not alone.
+Conjuring allegories of Greek mythology, I composed love letters for you, my friends, family, colleagues, acquaintances, strangers, past lovers, and all those in between who have been hurt by loss, oppression, trauma, and loneliness.
+Invoking the musical and healing powers of Apollo and Asclepius, the stories I articulate through my songwriting are designed to offer avenues of connection, a place for refuge, and glimmers of hope.
+Invoking imagery of water, islands, and ships, I sing to tell the stories of how my experiences, vulnerabilities, and insecurities as a queer person of color have inspired me to be more compassionate, empathetic, and loving, all of which I hope to extend to you as a way to relate, find refuge and remind you that we’re not alone.